cloudfoundry/bosh-lite/docs/aws-provider.md

     Logged in as `admin'
     ```

+## Troubleshooting

-1. As part of Vagrant provisioning bosh-lite is setting IP tables rules to direct future traffic received on the instance to another IP (the HAProxy).
+- As part of Vagrant provisioning bosh-lite is setting IP tables rules to direct future traffic received on the instance to another IP (the HAProxy).
 These rules are cleared on restart.
 In case of restart they can be created by running `vagrant provision`.

-### Customizing AWS provisioning
+## Customizing AWS Provisioning

+The following instructions involve modifying the Vagrantfile found in the cloned bosh-lite directory.

-The AWS bosh-lite VM will echo its private IP on provisioning so that you can target it.
+- The AWS bosh-lite VM will echo its private IP on provisioning so that you can target it.
 You can disable this by uncommenting the `public_ip` provisioner in the `aws` provider.

 ```
 config.vm.provider :aws do |v, override|